antiboredom/p5.riso/tutorials/getting-started.md

   black = new Riso('black');
   yellow = new Riso('yellow');
 }
 ```
-The color parameter can be a string that is the name of the [riso ink color](http://stencil.wiki/colors) you want to print with.
-So for example: yellow = Riso('yellow') will create an object that will be previewed on screen at the RGB values of that ink type.

 Now that we have an object setup for our black and yellow layers, we can draw graphic elements to each.
 This code is added to setup and draws an ellipse on the black and an overlapping ellipse on the yellow layer:

 ```javascript
   background(255); //set the on screen background to be white

   black.fill(255); // set fill on the black layer to be fully opaque